Are you looking for family game games that are inexpensive, fun and will have your family wanting to play again and again?

 A topic is read and then everyone writes a response.
 Once done, players try and guess who wrote specific responses.
 Earn points for correct guesses as well as being the last one left at the end of the round.
 The player with the most points or first to a predetermined point total wins.

 If you don’t want to buy the original game, you can use your own large notepads and pencils.
 Google can provide a list of words to use.
-This is a great group game.
+This is a great group game for a family game night.

 If you love letters, words, and numbers, then these games are for you.